NeterAlex/arti/README.md

 ## 🗂 Run
 > The project uses `pnpm` as the default package manager, click [here](https://pnpm.io/) to have a look.
 1. Clone the project.
-2. run `pnpm install` to install all dependencies.
+2. Run `pnpm install` to install all dependencies.
 3. Execute `next run` to run the project.

 ## 🏷️ TODO